Planted Aquarium LED Lighting Guide

 Also, K rating has nothing to do with how strong the light is–it’s a visual indicator of the hue of the light.

 Generally speaking, spectrum does not matter.
-Quantity of light matters, not quality.
-Enough light, and anything can grow well.
+The number of light matters, not quality.
+Enough light and anything can grow well.

 Best LED Lights For A Planted Tank